50 Things Every Local Needs To Do In Delhi That’ll Make You Love The City Even More!

 33. Sip On Piping Hot Tea From Sudama Tea Stall

 The kerbside chaiwalas or tea vendors can offer you one of the best teas - masala cutting chai and tandoori chai, brewed to perfection at unbelievable prices per steaming cup.
-Tapri wali chai is also another local favourite and you will always find these places flocked by chai-hungry crowds, Sudama Tea Stall being a fantastic example for it’s been around for well over 20 years and is rightfully the fave hangout spot of all the students of North Campus!
+Tapri wali chai is also another local favourite and you will always find these places flocked by chai-hungry crowds, Sudama Tea Stall is a fantastic example for it’s been around for well over 20 years and is rightfully the fave hangout spot of all the students of North Campus!

 Where | Sudama Tea Stall - Outside Ramjas College, Kamla Nagar